Video Streaming Platform on Flutter

 Load testing: safety buffer

-According to our estimates, the servers of the video streaming platform should be able to process 25 thousand requests per second in order to cope with the expected load.
+According to our estimates, the servers of the video streaming app should be able to process 25 thousand requests per second in order to cope with the expected load.
 To check the platform for stability, identify areas of concern, and build a robust infrastructure we used phantom — a load generator.
 The choice fell on phantom because it managed to provide the number of requests per second we needed without consuming too much of the hardware resources.

 We carried out load testing and measured how performance of microservices deteriorated under load.
 Thanks to that we managed to detect and eliminate several “bottlenecks” even before the project was launched.

 In order to estimate an expected load under varying conditions, we also monitor back-end response time on the client side.
-The app utilizes Firebase Performance Monitoring to measure response time of each API request.
+The mobile streaming app utilizes Firebase Performance Monitoring to measure response time of each API request.

 The result: the back end did an excellent job of processing a routine load of 25 thousand and had no trouble handling a load of 50 thousand requests, which is twice as much as planned.
 The client is always aware of any areas of concern within the app and of ways to optimize it.